fermyon/developer/content/wasm-languages/zig.md

         └── b78f88b24cc6c1a13507ecfccf9702c3
 ```

+### Using Spin

-Create a new `spin.toml` file and edit as follows:
+We need to perform a couple of steps to make this Zig application run inside the Spin framework.
+Firstly, we create a new `spin.toml` file and edit it as follows:

 ```toml
 spin_manifest_version = 2